 A dermatologist can recommend a type of peel that is suitable for a person’s skin type, acne severity, and scarring.

 Other chemical peels may be less effective.
-For instance, 25 percent of those who used glycolic acid did not see any reduction in the appearance of scars.
+For instance,

 A person may need to try different types of peel to determine which one works for them.